codyilardo/netinfo/README.md

 # netinfo
-Script to automate some common networking tools in my workflow
+Script to automate some common network enumeration tools.